 These types of failures will affect the engine performance.
 A worn turbo will make noise and cause the engine to burn oil.
 Valvetrain failures will cause the engine to run rough and set a trouble code.

 If the shavings are copper, brass, or bronze, the likely failure is a worn bearing or bushing.
 Camshaft bearings, wrist pin bearings, crankshaft, or turbo thrust bearings will leave behind copper-colored shavings or dust particles.
 Noise from the engine will be apparent when these components wear to the point of leaving shavings in the oil.

-The main and rod bearings contain three layers, each containing a different metal.
+The primary and rod bearings contain three layers, each containing a different metal.
 The hard steel back is the strength of the bearing.
-The second layer is the lining which is an aluminum alloy made to absorb imperfections and catch and embed any small particles.
+The second layer is the lining, which is an aluminum alloy made to absorb imperfections and catch and embed small particles.
 The third layer is the lead or “babbitt” layer.
-This layer is very thin, less than one thousandth of an inch.
+This layer is very thin, less than one-thousandth of an inch.
 It contains tin and copper.
 When these bearings wear, they will leave definite clues.
-A catastrophic main or rod bearing will cause the bearing to spin and leave behind large steel or copper -colored shavings, a telltale sign of main or rod bearing failure.
+A catastrophic main or rod bearing will cause the bearing to spin and leave behind large steel or copper-colored shavings, a telltale sign of main or rod bearing failure.

 Worn main and rod bearings will also exhibit a loud knocking sound that will increase with engine speed.
 As stated earlier, as the main bearings wear, the oil pressure will also drop.
 Rod bearing failures will not cause a decrease in oil pressure.

 Chromium and molybdenum are metals used in pistons and piston rings.
 Pistons and piston rings wear, and breakage does occur, but the engine would also leave white or grey smoke behind and use excessive amounts of oil.